The Best Fonts and Size to Use on a Resume (Updated 2021)

 1. Calibri

 Lucas de Groot, the creator of the Calibri font, described it as having “a warm and soft character.”
-Microsoft has also Times New Roman with Calibri as the standard font for Word and other applications.
+Microsoft also has Times New Roman with Calibri as the standard font for Word and other applications.

 2. Arial

+Looking for some more information?
 Here is a good description of Arial from Wikipedia:

 “Arial contains more humanist characteristics than many of its predecessors and as such is more in tune with the mood of the last decades of the twentieth century.”